MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/clipping-primitive.md

 ## Advanced usage

-By default only one `ClippingPrimitive` can clip a [renderer](https://docs.unity3d.com/ScriptReference/Renderer.html) at a time.
-If your project requires more than one `ClippingPrimitive` to influence a [renderer](https://docs.unity3d.com/ScriptReference/Renderer.html)  the sample code below demonstrates how to achieve this.
+By default, only one `ClippingPrimitive` can clip a [renderer](https://docs.unity3d.com/ScriptReference/Renderer.html) at a time.
+If your project requires more than one `ClippingPrimitive` to influence a [renderer](https://docs.unity3d.com/ScriptReference/Renderer.html) the sample code below demonstrates how to this can be achieved.

 > [!NOTE]
 > Having multiple `ClippingPrimitive`s clip a [renderer](https://docs.unity3d.com/ScriptReference/Renderer.html) will increase pixel shader instructions and will impact performance.
 Please profile these changes within your project.

 *How to have two different `ClippingPrimitive`s clip a render.
-For example a `ClippingSphere` and `ClippingBox` at the same time:*
+For example, a `ClippingSphere` and `ClippingBox` at the same time:*

 ```C#
 // Within GraphicsToolsStandard.shader (or another Graphics Tools shader that supports clipping primitives) change: